aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/030-update-metadata.md

 ![Hub Cluster Metadata](/static/images/hubcluster-initial-metadata.png)

 > Labels can be used to find collections of objects that satisfy generator conditions.
-Annotations provide addiational information.
+Annotations provide additional information.

 ### 1. Add variables
 You can have separate git repository for addons, platform and workloads.
 In this workshop they all exist in the same repository.

-Define Git repository variables for addons, platform , and workloads.
+Define Git repository variables for addons, platform, and workloads.
 These repository variables will be referenced in upcoming chapters when generating Applications.

 ```bash
 cat <<'EOF' >> ~/environment/hub/variables.tf